Poughkeepsie, New York, United States Guide

 Day Trips

-Approx. 30 minutes by car A picturesque village on the Hudson River, Cold Spring is known for its antique shops, art galleries, and stunning natural beauty.
-Hike Breakneck Ridge for a challenging climb with rewarding views, or take a more leisurely stroll along the waterfront.
-Explore the charming Main Street and enjoy a meal at one of the many restaurants.
+Approximately 1 hour 15 minutes by car or train A picturesque village nestled on the banks of the Hudson River, Cold Spring offers antique shops, art galleries, and stunning views.
+Hike Breakneck Ridge for a challenging climb with rewarding vistas, or take a leisurely stroll along the waterfront.
+Enjoy a meal at one of the many restaurants with outdoor seating.

-Approx. 1 hour 45 minutes by car Just a short hop across the Hudson, Beacon offers a vibrant arts scene anchored by Dia Beacon, a renowned contemporary art museum housed in a former Nabisco box printing factory.
-Explore Main Street's eclectic shops, art galleries, and restaurants, and enjoy stunning views of the Hudson River.
-Hike up Mount Beacon for panoramic vistas.
+Approximately 45 minutes by car Just a short hop across the Hudson River, Beacon offers a vibrant arts scene anchored by Dia Beacon, a renowned contemporary art museum housed in a former Nabisco box printing factory.
+Explore Main Street's eclectic shops, art galleries, and restaurants, or hike up Mount Beacon for panoramic views of the Hudson Valley.

 Travel Time